rbodson1/PersonalProject-AppointmentTaker/README.md

 # PersonalProject-AppointmentTaker

-This is an appointment taker android app that i developed for my mother in the wake of the Covid-19 pandemic to help her keep up with scheduling appointment for her hair braiding business.
+This is an appointment taker android app that i developed for my mother to help her keep up with scheduling appointments for her hair braiding business.

 Please refer to the HowToUse.txt on how to use the app!
 Thank you.